just-the-docs/just-the-docs/developers/JAVASCRIPT.md

     // better
     $("#main-modal-next-button")

-This prevents surprising behaviour for people maintaining the code later -- changing a CSS class should not cause JavaScript behaviour to change, and changing an ID should not cause CSS styling to change.
+This prevents surprising behaviour for people maintaining the code later: changing a CSS class should not cause JavaScript behaviour to change, and changing an ID should not cause CSS styling to change.

 When manipulating the DOM, as in `https://api.jquery.com/category/manipulation/`, prefer: